ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/05-step-1-update-acceptance-tests-part-2.md

 </details>

-Based on the how-to above, try updating `renameModule()`.
-It is to remain a no-op, but should now use `AST.traverse` and `AST.print`, in order to read the file and return it unchanged.
+Based on the how-to's above, try updating `renameModule()`.
+It is to remain an identity function, but to now use `AST.traverse` and `AST.print`, in order to read the file and return it unchanged.
 How will you indicate whether a file is in JavaScript or TypeScript?

 <details>

-We pass a 2nd argument called `data`.
+We pass another argument called `data` to `renameModule()`.
 It is an object that contains any additional information that we need to read and update the file.

 <summary>Solution: <code>src/steps/rename-acceptance-tests.ts</code></summary>